sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-deploy-and-call-a-contract.md

 }
 ```

 This code uses `prevTx` as input for the current transaction and sets the unlocking script via `setInputScript`.
 In the current example, `prevTx` is the transaction where the initial deployment of the `Demo` contract is.
-Note that you need to call the public function `add` of the contract in the callback of `getUnlockingScript(callback: (self: typeof this) => void): bsv.Script;` to get the corresponding unlocking script.
+Note that you need to call the public method `add` of the contract in the callback of `getUnlockingScript(callback: (self: typeof this) => void): bsv.Script;` to get the corresponding unlocking script.

 Only transactions containing the correct unlocking script can be accepted by the blockchain.
-The unlocking script unlocks the UTXO which contains our contracts script code, which is defined in its public functions.
+The unlocking script unlocks the UTXO which contains our contracts script code, which is defined in its public methods.
 This is the process we have in mind when we refer to "calling the deployed smart contract".

 Again, we call `signAndSend` to sign and broadcast the transaction.